otaviof/ravine/README.md

 - `ravine.startup.timeoutMs`: timeout in milliseconds on waiting for Kafka consumers to report ready;
 - `ravine.startup.checkIntervalMs`: internal in milliseconds to check consumers status;

+### `ravine.cache`

+A common usage scenario is to fan out *response topic* messages to all Ravine instances, and therefore you want to have tighter control of caching.

+- `ravine.cache.maximumSize`: maximum amount of entries in cache;
+- `ravine.cache.expireMs`: expiration time in milliseconds, since the record was written in cache;

 ### `ravine.kafka`